Trio Heating, Air & Plumbing Announces New Fleet of Teslas

 • Clear the condensate drain line

-Call Trio & Air for AC Maintenance
+Call TRIO & Air for AC Maintenance

 These are some of the most important tasks that can keep your AC system running smoothly, efficiently, and reliably while preventing major repairs.
 Our highly trained technicians perform a range of tasks during annual air conditioning maintenance.
 They can work with any make or model and thoroughly inspect, clean, and test it to ensure proper operation and optimal performance.
 To schedule AC maintenance or learn more about our equipment protection plan, call (415) 234-4728.